Our 2025 New Zealand Tax Facts brochure

 0% |

-New builds with a code compliance certificate issued on or after 27 March 2020 will be exempt and interest will be deductible for 20 years.
-Other specific property will also not have interest deductions restricted.
+New builds with a code compliance certificate issued on or after 27 March 2020 are not subject to the above restrictions.

 |